 - Hands: Handling food, handling serving spoons and knives, and plunging hands into bags of trail mix can spread germs like crazy, including Giardia and other intestinal bugs.
 To prevent illness in your group, have a strict rule that nobody touches anything in the kitchen without washing hands first.
 Wash hands often.
 For trail mix, pretzels, and chips pour out of the bag into your palm instead of reaching into the bag. - Surfaces: Keeping clean is an ongoing challenge in field camps.
 Keep all food preparation surfaces wiped and sanitized.
 Cover food when not serving to keep dirt out.
 Be sure all dishes are washed thoroughly.
 Always use hot, soapy water. - Raw Foods: Keep raw foods separate from precooked/prepared foods.
 Never store raw meat on top of other foods, as juices can leak.
 Consider a separate storage container.
 Use separate cutting boards and utensils for raw food.
 Bacteria can survive in undercooked foods.
 Heat foods thoroughly.
 Stir, rotate and boil foods completely.
-Use a food thermometer to ensure proper cooking. - Refrigeration: Bacteria spread fastest at temperatures between 40 degrees and 140 degrees Fahrenheit.
+Use a food thermometer to ensure proper cooking. - Keeping Hot Foods Hot: One of our experienced volunteer camp cooks offers the "Double Pot Food Warmer" idea.
+Get a large pot and a smaller one that will fit into it.
+Fill the larger with water just until the smaller one floats.
+Put a lid on the smaller one and put the assembly on the stove and get a boil going.
+You now have a warming pot that works great.
+On the last work crew I attended, I fried up 2 lbs. of thick slices bacon and put it into the warming pot.
+Next I fried up hash browns and threw them into the warm pot, after making a divider between the bacon and spuds with a piece of bread.
+I cooked the eggs to order as campers emerged, and then directed them to the warming pot to get their own bacon and potatoes.
+Worked great.
+Nothing cooled off until the food hit their plates. - Refrigeration: Bacteria spread fastest at temperatures between 40 degrees and 140 degrees Fahrenheit.
 When you have perishable foods, serve immediately, and cold-store unused portions right away.
 Access to refrigeration varies greatly, and camp chefs must plan accordingly.
 In the high country, snow can be a viable option for keeping food cold.
 If using ice in coolers, keep in mind that big blocks outlast cubes.
-Good ways to extend cold storage include dry ice, frozen water jugs, and freezing other items such as milk, meats, soups, or sauces to act as "freezer packs."
+Good ways to extend cold storage include dry ice, frozen water jugs, and freezing other items such as milk, meats, soups, sauces, even a pan of cornbread or brownies you made at home, to act as "freezer packs."
 If well wrapped and leak-proof, these freezer packs can be more effective and sanitary than loose ice cubes that get sloshy in the cooler.
-For a hot week on the trail, consider designating one cooler as "do not open until mid-week" and pack frozen foods inside with dry ice.
+For a hot week on the trail, consider designating one cooler as "do not open until midweek" and pack frozen foods inside with dry ice.
 Some backcountry cooks even cover coolers and bear boxes in space blankets during the day for extra insulation.
+Drain any melt water off of your coolers daily.
+Install a thermometer on the inside of each of your coolers, as far away from the block of ice as possible, so that you can monitor your temperatures at a glance as you open the cooler.
+Get some stick-ons if you can find any.
+If you are starting to warm up into the danger zone of above 38 degrees Fahrenheit, take corrective action.
+If your temps indicate that proteins must be used up tonight, adjust your menu accordingly.